 Despite these well-known benefits most people, young and old alike, do not meet the recommended healthy food and exercise guidelines.
-Most significantly, a poor diet and lack of regular exercise can lead to childhood and adult obesity, a serious and costly health concern in the U.S. that often results in some of the leading causes of preventable death.
+Most significantly, a poor diet and lack of regular exercise can lead to adult and childhood obesity, a serious and costly health concern in the U.S. that often results in some of the leading causes of preventable death.
 The early prevention of obesity is vital because the likelihood of obese children becoming obese adults is believed to increase from about 20 percent at 4 years old to 80 percent by adolescence.
+Date of the leading causes of preventable death.